jonahschlie/mini-gpt/README.md

 2. **Interpolation weights optimization** <br>
-   We optimized interpolation weights for different n‑gram sizes using a greedy search with patience.
+   I optimized interpolation weights for different n‑gram sizes using a greedy search with patience.
    Weights were initialized equally, then iteratively adjusted one at a time (in small positive or negative steps), always re-normalizing them.
 A new model was trained after each adjustment, and changes were accepted only if they reduced validation perplexity.
 The process stopped when no improvement was seen for several iterations or after